Asset Focus: Master Limited Partnerships

 That said, there are of course risks attached to any investment.
 Aside from the complicated tax reporting and additional paperwork for IRA and 401k investors, there are other risk considerations such as the lack of diversification.

 While MLPs are used as a diversification tool within a wider portfolio, there is not much diversification inside MLP itself.
 For example, most MLPs are invested in the oil and gas pipeline business.
 That in and of itself also poses some risk.
-That is especially true today as environmental concerns continue to impinge that industry, with some major projects being temporarily shut down, or canceled entirely.
+That is especially true today as environmental concerns continue to impinge that industry, with some major projects being temporarily shut down, or cancelled entirely.

 Conclusion and Resources